samherring99/NightwingCurriculum/module_0_data_collection/README.md

 #### Goals:

-- Explore advanced preprocessing techniques such as handling imbalanced datasets, dealing with noisy text, and incorporating domain-specific knowledge.
+- Explore advanced preprocessing techniques such as handling imbalanced datasets, dealing with noisy text, and incorporating domain-specific knowledge
-- Consider techniques like data augmentation to increase the diversity of training data.
+- Consider techniques like data augmentation to increase the diversity of training data
-- Implement preprocessing pipelines using libraries like NLTK, spaCy, or scikit-learn.
+- Implement preprocessing pipelines using libraries like NLTK, spaCy, or scikit-learn

 ### Readings:
 - 📖 [TowardsDataScience](https://towardsdatascience.com/introduction-to-data-preprocessing-in-machine-learning-a9fa83a5dc9d)